 Element7’s Benchmark floors and finishes are initially a significant cost, but completely cost effective given they have the lifespan of at least 3 cheaply engineered variants.

 An Element7 Varnish Finish

 The varnish finish applied to an Element7 Benchmark floor is an environmentally friendly water-based varnish, cured and abraded between each of its 8-coat application.
 This varnish has inbuilt elasticity and therefore does not crack.

 The majority of our floors are specified with this finish as it is incredibly durable, easy to clean and requires the least maintenance.
-Cleaning is easy, use a damp cloth to spot clean, or a pH neutral wood floor soap solution to damp clean the whole floor.
+Cleaning is easy, use a damp cloth to spot clean, or a pH neutral wood floor soap solution and flat mop to damp clean the whole floor.
 If the floor is subject to heavy commercial traffic, a top-up revival solution can be applied every 8 to 10 years, though in normal residential environments this is not necessary.
 This world-class 8-coat finish is exclusive to Element7, it lasts for decades, without the need for refinishing.

 An Element7 Coloured Floor

 Coloured floors are an Element7 speciality.
 The most commonly used hardwood floor colouring processes use stains.
 At Element7 we do not use stains because they react with wood.
 Therefore, as each batch of wood has different tannin and mineral content, so each batch reacts differently to the same stain, producing substantial differences in colour from one batch to another.
 This is why floor samples so often differ far too much from the floor delivered.
 Also stains fade, they are not colourfast, and will need refinishing every few years.

 Almost all colours, various shades of grey currently being popular, are best achieved using colour enhanced varnishes.
 Our premium-plus 8 coat varnish finish is applied, as above, but with colour enhanced, not clear varnishes.
 The technical superiority of this colour finish system remains unparalleled.
 The colour match between an Element7 sample and the delivered floor is as good as it gets.
 There is absolutely no doubt that this process, exclusive to Element7, is the best way to apply colour for those seeking a lifetime colour finish.

 An Element7 Oil Finish